 The fairyland setting of the Plitvice Lakes is one of the Europe's great natural wonders.
 The vivid, constantly shifting landscape of the Plitvice National Park continues to amaze visitors with its exotic, lush and misty beauty.
 The park's 16 crystal clear, terraced lakes are interconnected by a series of waterfalls and cascades, each of a different, jewel-like color.
 The water of the majestic lakes is both clear and full of vibrant blue-green color.
 The climate of the area and the high oxygen content of the turbulent water favor the proliferation of green mosses throughout the park and the delicate mist highlights the lush, dense forests and the soaring rock formations.

-Mostar derives its name from the bridge keepers, mostari, that watched over its historic bridge.
-The Old Bridge over the Neretva River, has been a symbol of both the unity and the divisions in this multiethnic city, ever since it was built in 1566.
+Mostar derives its name from the bridge keepers, mostari, that watched over its historic bridge, Stari Most (Old Bridge).
+The Stari Most over the Neretva River, has been a symbol of both the unity and the divisions in this multiethnic city, ever since it was built in 1566.

 Klapa singing is a well-known folk singing phenomenon of coastal-urban and suburban areas and the islands of Dalmatia.
 The character, musical content and style of klapa were dynamically modified throughout the time, freely adopting new changes.